Mathews-Tom/Artificial-Whiteboard/_posts/2022-07-01-Setup-Apple-Silicon-Mac-for-Machine-Learning-and-Artificial-Intelligence.md

 Why?

 Machine learning models often benefit from GPU acceleration.
-And the M1, M1 Pro and M1 Max chips have quite powerful GPUs.
+And the Apple Silicon chips have quite powerful GPUs.

 TensorFlow allows for automatic GPU acceleration if the right software is installed.